arvindjit03/Tableau-Projects/README.md

 # Tableau-Projects
 This repository contains various Tableau projects.
-All the projects uploaded here are for Self-Learning purposes.
+All the projects uploaded here are for self-learning and a deeper understanding of Tableau software.
 | Projects |
 |:---|
 | [Champions League Data Visualization](https://public.tableau.com/app/profile/arvindjit.singh/viz/Dashboard_ChampionsLeague_22-23/Dashboard1)|